Surface preparation

 Once the adhesion profile has been applied to the surface, it is time for the sixth and final step of surface preparation: drying.
 New coatings will, in most cases, adhere better to a dry surface than to a wet surface.
 If the coating were applied to a wet surface, small grains will form in the material as it dries.
 To avoid this, it is necessary to dry the surface thoroughly first.
 If the six steps of surface preparation are performed accurately and carefully, the chances that the new coating will adhere nicely to the surface will be greatly increased.

-Over the years, many surface preparation methods have been developed.
+Over the years, many surface preparation techniques have been developed.
 In most cases, traditionally, surfaces are mostly prepared by blasting, but dry cleaning and fire blasting are also possibilities.
 But how do these methods actually work, and what exactly do they involve?

-One of the most common methods for surface preparation is abrasive blasting.
-The surface is prepared with a combination of air and an abrasive.
+One of the most common methods for surface preparation is blasting.
+The surface is prepared with a combination of air and a loose abrasive.
 Originally this was mostly done with sand, but this has been banned in many countries.
 Nowadays, blasting is also done with special abrasive grains or other materials.
 The grains have an abrasive effect on the surface, which removes rust and other dirt from the object.
 Blasting is not only used for the removal of dirt; the impact of the grains in the surface also creates an adhesion layer for the new coating.

+One type of blasting is spray blasting.
 This technique is often used on the more vulnerable surfaces, but is in principle applicable to many materials.
 It works as follows: water is sprayed onto the surface with a rotating sprayer.
 This is not done under high pressure, but with mist jets, so that the spray slides over the object.
 Because of this low pressure with which the water is applied to the surface, this method of surface preparation is less efficient and also does not create a profile for the new adhesive layer.

 Chemical cleaning

-Other common ways of preparing surfaces is chemical cleaning, which involves removing the material by dissolving it in acid, grinding and polishing.
-However, the chemical method of surface preparation can be very harsh due to the use of acid, both to the material and to the environment and human health.
+However, the chemical method of surface preparation can be very harsh due to the use of acid, both to the material and

 Disadvantages of surface preparation